 - 1. "Melville, Hawthorne, and Movement," Melissa Gniadek, University of Toronto - 2.
-"The Heart of the Deal: Herman Melville and the Affective Life of Commerce," Jennie Lightweis-Goff, Texas A&M University - 3.
 "What a Whale Is: 'Cetology,' Literature, and the Environment," Jeffrey Insko, Oakland University

 Session 11-D Gender in Early American Literature (Courier)

 Organized by the Society of Early Americanists